The history of the Trial of the Pyx

-The Jury will usually consist of leaders in the financial world and at least six assayers from the Worshipful Company of Goldsmiths which have two months to test that the coins are within the statutory limits for metallic composition, weight and size.
-The benchmark against which the coins are tested is called a Trial Plate.
-Trial plates are held by the National Measurement and Regulation Office.
+The assayers are given two months to test that the coins meet the statutory limits for metallic composition, weight and size.
+They test the coins against what is known as a Trial Plate, which acts as a benchmark.
+Trail plates are kept by the National Measurement and Regulation Office.

-The delivery of the verdict is given in May in the presence of the Master of the Royal Mint, the Chancellor of the Exchequer, or his Deputy.
+After two months the trial reconvenes and the Queen’s Remembrancer asks the Jury for its verdict.
+The verdict is given every May in the presence of the Master of The Royal Mint, the Chancellor of the Exchequer, or his Deputy.